 Farm-raised Salmon can have worms and the most common are called herring worms.
 All farm-raised and wild-caught fish can carry worms, regardless of their species.
 You shouldn’t be overly concerned about it, but you should be aware and know how to prevent it.

-Hopefully, that last paragraph has not put you on edge.
-I would understand why if it did.
-The truth is, there is more to the story and we will be covering that in the following article.
-We will be talking about some facts, myths, and more.
 We are taking an in-depth look at farm-raised Salmon, including how to prevent them and what happens if you do eat them!
 So, for everything you need to know, keep reading.